Natural Health Products

 How is this product usually used?

 Aloe leaves contain a clear gel.
-This gel can be taken orallyorallyto be taken by mouth (swallowed) and is also often used as a topical (surface-applied) ointment.
+This gel can be taken orally and is also often used as a topical (surface-applied) ointment.

 The green part of the leaf that surrounds the gel can be used to produce a juice or a dried substance (called latex) that is taken by mouth.